 Little H is almost 5 so luckily we’ve been through the worst bits of going on holiday with a baby – travelling with a toddler isn’t fun either.

-We’ve been the parents with a fidgeting, screaming child on the plane, getting tuts and dirty looks from other passengers.
+We’ve been the parents with a fidgeting and screaming child on the plane, getting tuts and dirty looks from other passengers.
 We’ve been the parents taking it in turns to have 5 minutes peace while the other one chases a small person down the beach.
-And we’ve been the parents roping the grandparents into going on holiday with us so that we have some back-up!
+And we’ve been the parents roping the grandparents into going on holiday with us so that we have some back-up.

 If you are thinking of going abroad with small people, here are my tips for going on holiday with kids…

-I would definitely recommend taking packets of your child’s favourite snacks, whether it’s crisps, rice crackers, breadsticks or whatever.
+I would definitely recommend taking some of your child’s favourite snacks, whether it’s crisps, rice crackers, breadsticks or whatever they love the most.
 They’ll be a godsend on the plane, but also really handy to have in your bag if you need to bribe them to get in the pushchair or sit still in a restaurant.
 Foreign alternatives might not be the same, you know how fussy kids are.

-A top tip for taking children on a plane is to take as much entertainment with you as possible. iPads, books, colouring, toys, I would take as much as you can!
-A must for the plane, especially during takeoff and landing when they need to stay in their seats.
+A top tip for taking children on a plane is to take as much entertainment with you as possible. iPads, books, colouring, toys, travel games, take as much as you can fit in your bag!
+A must for the plane, especially during takeoff and landing when children need to stay in their seats.
 These things will also be handy to keep them occupied if you go back to your hotel in the afternoons.

-If your child has dummies take loads with you!
-They’ll get lost or covered in sand, and you don’t want to be trailing around shops trying to find replacements that your baby will accept.
+If your child has dummies take loads with you.
+A lot will get lost or covered in sand, and you don’t want to be trailing around shops trying to find replacements that your baby will accept.
 Also a godsend for takeoff and landing when children tend to get fussy.

-Villas are rarely baby proof so if you can hire a travel cot it will come in very handy when you’re trying to get ready.
+Villas are rarely baby proof so if you can hire a travel cot it will come in really handy when you’re trying to get ready.
 You can take 2 baby items for free on most flights so if you have a travel cot at home it might be worth taking it with you.
 There may also be places nearby where you can hire baby items for a week or two.

 I don’t know about you but family hotels full of horrible kids, over-enthusiastic holiday reps and cheesy entertainment aren’t exactly my idea of a perfect holiday.
-However, when you have kids it is so much easier stay in places where they do help to entertain the kids and no one bats an eyelid when they scream in the restaurant.
+However, when you have kids it is so much easier to stay in places where they do help to entertain the kids and no one bats an eyelid when they scream in the restaurant.
 It also helps if you have a decent sized family room to go back to for a rest and entertain the children for a while to give everyone a chance to wind down.

 If you’re off on a family holiday soon, I hope some of these tips for travelling with children will help to make your holiday a bit easier.
 Have a great time!